-I Cut Off Two Loan Payments By Refinancing
+I Cut Off Two Loan Payments When I Refinanced My Car

 Brought All My Accounts Under One Roof

-Stretching It Out Wouldn’t Help Me Save Money
+Stretching Out The Loan When I Refinanced My Car Wouldn’t Save Money

 There is more to refinancing car and other loans than simply saving money on your monthly payment.
+I found this out when I refinanced my car loan.
 While lowering your interest rate is very important, it is also imperative to continue with the same length of your current loan when you refinance to a new one.
 Saving money every month does not have to be your goal when refinancing your car loan.
 There are other ways to save your money.